kristianmandrup/cream/README.markdown

 * Data Mapper
 * Mongo Mapper
 * Mongoid
-* Couch DB
+* Couch DB (via SimplyStored)

 ### Update

-The Role systems for Active Record, Mongoid and MongoMapper have recently been upgraded to take advantage of the new Roles Generic API and archictecture.
+The Role systems all ORMs (except SimplyStored which is in progress) have recently been upgraded to take advantage of a new Roles Generic API and archictecture.
-I hope to soon have time to also upgrade the remaining ORM Role adapters.

-## Permission system

-The only Permission system currently supported is *CanCan*.

-### CanCan
+## CanCan

-Role based authorization for [CanCan](http://github.com/ryanb/cancan) is currently done by creating *Permits* for each role.
+Role based authorization for [CanCan](http://github.com/ryanb/cancan) can be done by creating a *Permit* class for each role.

+### Permits

 A *Permit* lets a user in a given role do certain actions as defined in the Permit.
+A Permit can also reuse permission logic in the form of Licenses for a more fine grained design if needed.

-The *config* generator will generate a set of Permit files which are placed in '/app/permits'.
+CanCan Permits comes with generators to generate Permit files which are placed in '/app/permits'.
 You can then edit the Permits to suit your needs.

 The project [CanCan REST links](http://github.com/kristianmandrup/cancan-rest-links) provides a convenient way to handle CanCan REST links, using a flexible API.

-## Permits

-Currently CanCan is supported as the permission system.
-I have added the concept of Permits (and optionally Licenses) linked to Roles.

 Check out [Cancan permits](http://github.com/kristianmandrup/cancan-permits) for more info for how to use Permits.

-Cream has ben updated to support my the version of *Cancan permits*, which now support all the ORMs that both Cream and Roles Generic support.
+*Cancan permits* support all the ORMs that both Devise and Roles Generic support.

+### Licenses

-For more advanced role/permission scenarios you can create Licenses placed in '/app/licenses/', which are 'permission sets' that can be reused across multiple Permits.
+For more advanced authorization scenarios you can create reusable permission logic in license classed that are placed in '/app/licenses/'.
+A License can be reused in multiple Permits.
-Note: The gem *cancan-permits* comes with both a *permits* and a *licenses* generator.

 See [CanCan permits demo app](https://github.com/kristianmandrup/cancan-permits-demo) for an example of how to use cancan-permits and licenses.